saffronner/matrix-alg-notes/notes.typ

 - two systems are equivalent (have same soln set) if their corresponding augmented matrices are rwo equivalent

 - a linear system is _consistent_ if it has solutions (1 or inf) and _inconsistent_ otherwise (no solutions)
+  - a system is consistent iff the rightmost column of the augmented matrix is _not_ a pivot column
+  - if system consistent, then (inf. many solutions iff free variables exist)
-  - inconsistent class example: we did the solve path and got an eschelon form of
+  - inconsistent class example: we did the solve path and got an echelon form of
     $
     mat(2,-3,2,1; 0,1,-4,8;0,0,0,15)
     $